 The 2017 Arbor Element has low swing weight which is nice, especially on those bigger sizes.
 I would say if your a resort rider looking at one board to do it all, the Element from Arbor Snowboards is a great option.

-One of the raddest things about this board is the fact it won’t break the bank.
-The Arbor Element’s premium package, which I would suggest is just a little but more expensive than the 399.99 price on the standard but well worth it.
-The premium 499.90 price has a sintered base which tends to be a little more resilient in comparison the extruded.
+One of the most rad things about this board is the fact it won’t break the bank.
+The Arbor Element’s premium package, which I would suggest is just a little bit more expensive than the 399.99 price on the standard but well worth it.
+The Arbor Element Black Snowboard premium 499.90 price has a sintered base which tends to be a little more resilient in comparison the extruded.
 With me being a little more rough on boards then the normal snowboarder, I would suggest it to anyone looking to get the most out of their board.

 The Element rides great in resorts accessed backcountry, but I feel that if you are riding out of bounds more often than not, there may be better options in the Arbor snowboard line for you.